 - The CEO Elon Musk is working as CEO and CTO of SpaceX and as the CEO of Tesla Motors.
 That's a busy schedule and it would be difficult to find a new CEO.
 Before Elon Musk became the CEO of Tesla, the company had to fire one CEO, they had two interim-CEOs, and they interviewed more than 20 people before Elon Musk decided to take the job himself.

 - Tesla Motors is only selling electric cars, and people are still suspicious of electric cars.
 To tackle the problem, Tesla Motors have begun to build Tesla Stores.
-People can visit these stores and learn why electric cars belongs to the future.
+People can visit these stores and learn why electric cars belong to the future.

-- The infrastructure around electric cars does not exist.
+- The infrastructure around electric cars doesn't exist.
 Tesla Motors are doing their best to change this by building Superchargers, which are like gas stations but for electric vehicles only.
 It will be free to charge your Tesla Motors car at these stations.
 They are also developing stations where you can replace the battery with a recharged battery since it takes maybe 30 minutes to charge the battery at the Supercharger.

 - Model S is the only car model.
 But Tesla Motors are also designing an SUV called Model X (which was delivered for the first time in September 2015).
 And in the future, they have plans to design a cheap electric car, a new sports car, and an electric truck.

 - The batteries have to improve.
-Historically, the batteries have improved by eight percent a year, but there's no guarantee that they will improve in the future.
+Historically, the batteries have improved by 8 percent a year, but there's no guarantee that they will improve in the future.

 - Limited operating history - the company is just ten years old.